RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Related Work

 \subsection{Model-based Optimal Control for Legged Locomotion}

-The model-based optimal control (MOC) approach entails the formulation of an optimal control problem (OCP) with the goal of finding control signals that minimize an objective function, while respecting the constraints imposed by the system dynamics and physical limitations \cite{wensing2022optimization}.
-A current trend in this domain is to formulate locomotion tasks as long-horizon OCPs that reason the results of the robot’s actions.
-By employing modern trajectory optimization (TO) techniques, this approach enables the ability to generate complex behaviors, such as jumping \cite{ding2020kinodynamic, chignoli2021online}, backflipping \cite{katz_mini_2019}, and overcoming obstacles \cite{winkler2018gait, mastalli2020motion, geilinger2020computational}.
+The model-based optimal control (\mboc{}) approach entails the formulation of an optimal control problem (OCP) with the goal of finding control signals that minimize an objective function, while respecting the constraints imposed by the system dynamics and physical limitations \cite{wensing2022optimization}.
+In this domain, a common approach is to formulate locomotion tasks as long-horizon OCPs and utilize modern trajectory optimization (TO) techniques to reason about the results of the robot’s actions and generate complex behaviors like jumping \cite{ding2020kinodynamic, chignoli2021online}, backflipping \cite{katz_mini_2019}, and overcoming obstacles \cite{winkler2018gait, mastalli2020motion, geilinger2020computational}.

 In general, the solution of a long-horizon OCP with highly nonlinear dynamics models demands substantial computational power.
-Model predictive control (MPC) methods, which optimize control signals in a receding horizon fashion, often utilize simplified dynamics models and relatively short time horizons to overcome this challenge while improving robustness.
+Model predictive control (MPC) methods, which optimize control signals in a receding horizon fashion, often utilize simplified dynamics models and relatively short time horizons to overcome this challenge.
 The inverted pendulum model \cite{xin2019online} for legged robots offers a significant reduction in the dimensionality of an OCP and facilitates the seamless integration of foothold optimization within MPC frameworks.
 With appropriate modifications, this model can capture dynamic motions that involve flying phases and up-and-down body motions \cite{kang2022nonlinear, kang2022animal}.
-Another widely used model in quadrupedal locomotion is single rigid body model (SRBM) with the ability to capture the rotational motions of the system \cite{dicarlo2018dynamic, bledt2017policy, kim2019highly}, which allows for highly dynamic maneuvers characterized by significant body rotation around pitch and roll axes \cite{ding2019real-time}.
+The single rigid body model (SRBM) is extensively employed in quadrupedal locomotion to effectively capture the system's rotational motions, enabling highly dynamic maneuvers involving substantial body rotation around pitch and roll axes \cite{dicarlo2018dynamic, bledt2017policy, kim2019highly, ding2019real}.